Grandma used to do that! Little practical tips and tricks for the kitchen...

 1. Do not soak the mushrooms in water, but wash them as quickly as possible under a thin stream.
 It is a good idea to use a toothbrush.

-2. Run the washed mushrooms in water and vinegar to prevent them from darkening.
+2. Run the washed mushrooms in water with vinegar to prevent them from darkening.

 Vegetables: